snabbco/snabb/README.md

 ### Issues

+Rework socket address returns, should not need to copy structure, just cast.

 Other consistency issues: accepting tables for structs like adjtimex does is a nice model, use in other places.

 Managing constants a lot of work, may divide into subtables